 03 of 07

 It's a wonder that the cheerful annual Melampodium divaricatum hasn't earned a rightful place alongside zinnias and marigolds as a favorite bedding plant.
 The plants are easy to start from seed, and they stay smothered in one-inch yellow blossoms all season.
 No need to save seed for the next summer's blooms, as these plants self-seed easily.
-All the bright green plants need is a location in full sun, and regular watering.
-Plant with equally easy purple gomphrena flowers for a low maintenance border or mailbox planting.
+All they need is a location in full sun and regular watering.
+Plant with equally easy purple gomphrena flowers for a low-maintenance border or mailbox planting.

 04 of 07